How to Use AirPods: Pairing, Controls, Settings and Function

 AirPods 1st or 2nd Generation Controls

 You can control your AirPods with a double tap at the top of the stem.
-You can also set each of your AirPods to do one of the following with a double tap:
+You can also set each of your AirPods to do one of the following with a double tap:.
+AirPods guides are easier to follow when readers first match the steps to their exact model and current device.

 • Answer an incoming call.